-- To hunt Whitetail Deer in Georgia, a Georgia hunting license, along with a big game license must be purchased each year.
-A harvest record, used for reporting the number and kind of deer harvested by hunters, is also required, but is available for free. - Every deer harvested must be reported on the harvest record; while this can be written on a physical record, reporting via 1-800-366-2661 or electronically by going to www.goutdoorsgeorgia.com, as well as using the GA DNR app on your smart phone is also available.
+To hunt white-tailed deer in Georgia, a Georgia hunting license, along with a big game license must be purchased each year.
+A harvest record, used for reporting the number and kind of deer harvested by hunters, is also required, but is available for free.
+The harvest record must be obtained yearly on or after March 1 for the upcoming season.

+Every deer harvested (except for Bonus Deer and Quota deer) must be reported on the harvest record and reported to Georgia Game Check via the Go Outdoors smartphone app, www.gooutdoorsgeorgia.com, or by calling 1-800-366-2661.
 The app also contains an electronic copy of all your licenses, making it a convenient tool to have in the field.